sassansh/Parking-Lot-System/README.md

 ![XAMPP Network](/images/xampp-network.png)

-5. Mount and open the XAMP local data volume by pressing `Mount` then `Explore`:
+5. Mount and open the XAMPP data volume by pressing `Mount` then `Explore` under `Volumes`:

 ![XAMPP Volumes](/images/xampp-volumes.png)

-6. Copy all files in `/htdocs/` of this repo to you XAMPP data volume under `/htdocs/`.
+6. Copy all files in `/htdocs/` of this repo to your XAMPP data volume under `/htdocs/`.

 ![XAMPP Dir](/images/xampp-dir.png)

-8. To set up the database with initial structure and data, browse to
+8. For database setup, browse to

    ```https
      http://localhost:8080/phpmyadmin